trvqhuy/nestup_evn/README.md

 > However, the configuration seems not neccessary to adjust, fixed configurations are listed below.

-1. EVN RETAIL ELECTRICITY TARIFF:
+1. EVN Retail Electricity Tariff:

     The reference would always be `Household Customer Group` although this variable may varies due to usage purpose.
     > Visit this [link](https://www.evn.com.vn/c3/evn-va-khach-hang/Bieu-gia-ban-le-dien-9-79.aspx) for more informations about electricity price.

-2. DEFAULT POLLING INTERVAL:
+2. Default Polling Interval:

     ` 30 minutes ` is the default interval for fetching new data from EVN, which is reasonable break, otherwise it would take up resources and overwhelm the server.